Nerissa

 What is Nerissa's role in The Merchant of Venice?

-Nerissa is Portia's waiting-gentlewoman — a high-status servant in the household of the wealthy Belmont heiress — and the play's comic-romantic parallel female figure.
-Her function is structurally double.
-On the household-comedy side, she is Portia's confidante and counsellor, sharing the long opening scene of 1.2 in which the two women review Portia's foreign suitors, and providing the conversational structure within which Portia's comic dismissals of those suitors land.
-On the marriage-plot side, she is engaged to and eventually married to Gratiano — Bassanio's friend — and her marriage tracks Portia's marriage to Bassanio at every step.
-The play's double-wedding structure is one of Shakespeare's most efficient pieces of comic geometry: the lower-status pair (Nerissa-Gratiano) operates as the parallel and the echo of the higher-status pair (Portia-Bassanio), and the structural symmetry is the comedy's quiet endorsement of marriage as a unifying mechanism that crosses social boundaries within the same household.
-Nerissa is also present, in disguise as the doctor's clerk, in the courtroom scene of 4.1, where she witnesses Portia's defeat of Shylock and participates in the setup of the ring trick that will close the comedy.
-Hazlitt's 1817 reading of the play is, perhaps revealingly, dismissive of Nerissa — "neither are we in love with her maid, Nerissa" — but modern criticism has been substantially more generous, reading her as a more developed and intelligent figure than Hazlitt's reading allowed.
+The conversational frame within which Portia's comic dismissals land is Nerissa's.
+On the marriage-plot side she is engaged to and eventually married to Gratiano, Bassanio's friend, and her marriage tracks Portia's at every step.
+The double-wedding structure is one of Shakespeare's most efficient pieces of comic geometry: the lower-status pair (Nerissa-Gratiano) works as the parallel and echo of the higher-status pair (Portia-Bassanio), and the symmetry is the comedy's quiet endorsement of marriage as a mechanism that crosses social rank within a single household.
+Nerissa is also present, disguised as the doctor's clerk, in the courtroom of A4S1, where she witnesses Portia's defeat of Shylock and the setup of the ring trick.
+William Hazlitt's 1817 reading is, revealingly, dismissive – "neither are we in love with her maid, Nerissa" – but modern criticism has been far more generous, reading her as more developed and intelligent than Hazlitt allowed.

 How does Nerissa compare to Portia?